Elekaty/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the directory my_first_directory that is in the /tmp directory Write a script that changes the working directory to the previous one Write a script that lists all files in the current directory and the parent of the working directory and the /boot directory Write a script that prints the type of the file
+Create a symbolic link